pydio/pydio9-beta-docs/docs/client/client_role_create.rst

 ::

   -h, --help           help for create
-      --label string   Label of the new role
+  -l, --label string   Label of the new role
-      --uuid string    Uuid of the new role
+  -u, --uuid string    Uuid of the new role

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~